paulscherrerinstitute/tomorec/README.md

 ***CREATE TOMOREC KERNEL AND DOCKER IMAGE***

-1. Open a terminal in your JuptyerLab session (File > New > Terminal) and go into the Tomorec repository that you have cloned:
+1. Open a terminal in your JupyterLab session (File > New > Terminal) and go into the Tomorec repository that you have cloned:
 ```bash
 cd tomorec/